itsip/minimal/README.md

 $router->get('/hello', function() { echo 'Hello World'; });
 ```

 Alternatively, routes can reference a controller.
-The following route will look for `HelloWorldController::index()` in [App/Controllers/](App/Controllers/)
+The following route will look for and call `HelloWorldController::index()` in [App/Controllers/](App/Controllers/)

 ```php
 $router->get('/hello', 'HelloWorldController::index');